Wasps vs Bees: What’s the Difference?

 The best way to tell the difference between bees and wasps is by their appearance.
 Bees have rounder bodies and their head, thorax, and abdomen seem to meld together.
 Wasps, on the other hand, have narrower bodies with thin waists, and their bodies are clearly segmented.
 Bees have noticeable hair on their bodies, so they look almost furry.
 Wasps also have hairs on their bodies, but the hairs are so small that they are not visible to the naked eye.
 This causes wasps to have a shiny appearance.
 Bees have flat, hairy legs, which they use to carry pollen from one flower to the next.
 Wasps’ legs are cylindrical and hairless.
 While flying, bees have their legs tucked away, and wasps let their legs hang down.

 Bees and wasps can also be differentiated by their stings and stingers.
 Bees have barbed stingers, which they lose when they sting.
 The stinger gets stuck in the victim and pulled out of the bee, ultimately killing the bee.
 Wasps’ stingers are not barbed, so they do not lose them.
-This means that they can sting repeatedly.
+This means that they can sting multiple times.
 Given this, the presence of a stinger in a sting site is a sure sign that the culprit was a bee.
 Conversely, the absence of one indicates a wasp sting.
 Typically, wasps are more aggressive than bees, and are more likely to attack.

 Wasps play a role in pollination, and are not typically aggressive unless threatened.
 However, they are generally more aggressive than bees, and caution should be exercised around nests.
 Nests on and around homes and businesses should be handled right away, as an infestation could pose significant issues.